 The Time Slider at the bottom of the canvas can also be used to show a line marker in each plot with time on the x-axis.

-The tank model has built-in diagram animation that is useful to quickly get an overview of the system.
-A time slider will automatically appear at the modeling canvas after simulation.
+The tank model has built-in diagram animation that is useful for quickly getting an overview of the system.
+A time slider will automatically appear on the modeling canvas after simulation.

 Slide the time slider and check the model behavior from 0 sec to 100 sec.
 It is also possible to use keyboard arrows to move through time up and down.

 The sticky represents a label connected to a specific component or model.

 Non-editable sticky can be created by clicking on the icon next to each variable.